tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Blackthorn

+When you hit with an attack using this ammunition, the target becomes stuck until the end of its next turn, as thorny vines explosively grow from its wound.

+---

 #### Bolt of the Legion

 You deal +1d6 damage on a hit.
 Any allies who make ranged attacks at the same target you just hit also deal +1d6 damage on a hit.
 This effect ends as soon as an ally misses with a ranged attack, or at the start of your next turn.

+---

+#### Briarfoot

+A thicket of thorny bushes grows around the target of this ammunition, or around the area where the ammunition strikes.
+Hit or miss, the target and each creature engaged with it, or next to it, takes 3 damage from the thorns the next time those creatures move (including popping free) without teleporting (champion: 6 damage; epic: 9 damage).

 ---